 |Ask about experience with breeding Frenchies||Ask about the socialization of puppies before coming home|

 |Ask about a health guarantee and contract||Ask about a health guarantee and contract|

 If you want a Frenchie in your life, you are making a great choice!
-But, you also have to be mindful of the health of your pup as well.
+But you also have to be mindful of your pup’s health.
+Remember that you need to screen your breeders well and know exactly what you want before you start looking for a pup.
 Especially if you want a brindle pup, you want to make sure you do your due diligence before agreeing to buy from a breeder.
-Keep in mind that you need to screen your breeders well, and know exactly what it is that you want before you start looking for a pup.